christianengineer/christianengineer.github.io/_posts/2023-12-03-cybersecurity-threat-detection-with-scikit-learn-python-identifying-security-risks.md

 ---
-title: Cybersecurity Threat Detection with Scikit-Learn (Python) Identifying security risks
 date: 2023-12-03
+description: We will be using Scikit-learn, a powerful machine learning library in Python, for threat detection in order to classify and predict security risks effectively.
+layout: article
 permalink: posts/cybersecurity-threat-detection-with-scikit-learn-python-identifying-security-risks
-layout: article
+title: Security risks ID, ScikitLearn for threat detection.
 ---

 ## AI Cybersecurity Threat Detection with Scikit-Learn